#1 Home Improvement Retailer

 The Home Depot Garden Center at Fresno

 It's time to start thinking of spring.
-We're here to help you prepare for sprouts poking up, warmer temperatures, and fragrant breezes.
-Planting seeds indoors with grow lights means you'll be ready to transplant spring annuals and young veggie plants when the ground thaws and the frosts are through.
-You might even want to directly sow organic seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for sprouts poking up, warmer temperatures, and fragrant breezes.
+Planting seeds indoors means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
+You might even want to sow organic seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Home Depot Garden Center in Fresno?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow vegetables and herbs.
-Native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
-Other beloved garden vegetables love the heat, like cucumbers, peppers, squash, and tomatoes.
+This area is in growing Zones 8 or 9, but it's desert, so utilize greenhouses to grow herbs and vegetables.
+Native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
+Other beloved garden vegetables love the heat, like peppers, tomatoes, cucumbers, and squash.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.
+However, many spring flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.

-An indoor garden of greenery might also be lovely, so create an oasis inside your home.
-An enclosed porch or sunroom is a great place to encourage plant growth, especially with plant stands and pots of all sizes.
-Your spring flower seed choices, whether they're annuals or perennials, can also often get an indoor start.
+An indoor garden of greenery is also lovely.
+Look into house plants and create an oasis inside your home.
+A sunroom or enclosed porch is a great place to encourage plant growth, especially with plant stands and pots of all sizes.
+Your spring flower seed choices, whether they're perennials or annuals, can also often get an indoor start.

 Start Seeds Indoors